Much has been made of the dandy’s clothes. But how does a creature so particular in its aesthetic needs dwell ?

 If furniture was a secondary consideration to des Esseintes it certainly wasn’t to Philippe Jullian.
 Apart from his autobiography he also wrote the biography of a piece of soft furnishing Mémoires d’une bergère (1959).
 Indeed Jullian was somebody who entertained meaningful relationships with objects a mixed blessing he ascribed to his homosexuality: ‘Objects are the children of gay people and certain commodes are loved in a way that few wedded individuals can flatter themselves that they are loved after thirty years of marriage.
 No porcelain is precious enough to adorn them.
 Their owner is envied as the owner of the winner of the Grand Prix in less delicate environments.
 Elsewhere, earthenware replaces the grandchildren – the dear blonde heads are called Pont-aux-Choux or Rouen – we dream of great marriages between the Pink Family and the Green Family.
 On the whole rather badly adapted to society, the homosexual is more susceptible to nostalgia.
 When his taste is good, it consists of many disgusts.’

 Jullian’s own desire to live in a mythical past, vastly exceeds the odd moment of wistful nostalgia.
 In his own words an enfant des grand-mères – an absent father meant that he traveled between grandparents in his native Bordeaux and Paris from infancy – a fact that early on made him associate safety with the past.
 Later in life he acquired a country house in Senlis, a Balzacian town which almost certainly was the real life model for Doncières in the Recherche – a choice that anchored him firmly in a history both real and fictional.
 It was also at his grandparents that he acquired a taste for antiques and learnt to discriminate in terms of taste.
-This precocious apprenticeship as an antiquary was not to ever lead him to become a dealer – he couldn’t bear to part with even the smallest knick-knack – but remained an all-consuming private passion all his life.
+This precocious apprenticeship as an antiquary was not ever to lead him to become a dealer – he couldn’t bear to part with even the smallest knick-knack – but remained an all-consuming private passion all his life.
 Something of a melancholic – un esthète aux enfers – Jullian even described his desired death in terms of flea-market finds: ‘I am surprised that more people don’t kill themselves past their fiftieth birthday, when the shop doesn’t have many surprises in store, or finds that are too heavy for us to take care of, too fragile to be held in hands that will soon tremble’.

 A loaded metaphor calling to mind another rêve bourgeois nearing its end.
 Days before his suicide in 1945, Pierre Drieu La Rochelle put down some thoughts on interior design in extremis: ‘I contemplated all the objects in my study with a deep sensual delight; for a few months I thought more and more of Baudelaire and Poe: I remembered what they had said about the beauty of certain interiors, which are arranged entirely according to an intellectual intuition.
 Chair, ink-well, sofa, vases, pipes, bowls, books, all this was – as though by a scent – pervaded by my feeling of renunciation, all this seemed to be as separate from the world as myself and ready to go away with me.’